-From those humble beginnings sprang a church that would become one of the largest and most active parish in the Diocese of Little rock.
+From those humble beginnings sprang a church that would become one of the largest and most active parishes in the Diocese of Little Rock.

 And the school?
 It opened in 1956 with 136 students.
-None would be likely to recognized the place now.
+None would be likely to recognize the place now.

 After a $1 million expansion in 1988, Immaculate Conception School is a bright, spacious, and well-designed campus.
 Enrollment today is 427 in kindergarten through eighth grade, and the all-lay teaching staff numbers.